 - An owned Investment property is initially measured at cost, including transaction costs.
-Cost does not include start-up costs, abnormal waste, or initial operating losses incurred before the investment property achieves the planned level of occupancy. - An investment property held by a lessee as a right-of-use asset shall be measured initially at its cost in accordance with IFRS 16.
+Cost does not include start-up costs, abnormal waste, or initial operating losses incurred before the investment property achieves the planned level of occupancy.
+An entity can che - An investment property held by a lessee as a right-of-use asset shall be measured initially at its cost in accordance with IFRS 16.